Rehab Romance: What is 13 Stepping?

 The 12-step program has helped countless people come through the worst part of their lives.
 It works because of what people give of themselves to it.
 Because 12-step support groups are made up of their participating members, they can only be as good as those who belong to the group.
 Since people are not perfect, neither are 12-step groups.

 As they say, there are bad apples in every bunch.
 Do not allow this to take away from your experience with the 12-step program.
-It is still a very important tool in recovery and equips you to achieve the sober life you have been striving for.
+It is still a very important tool in recovery and equips you to achieve the sober life you strive for.
 However, make sure to be mindful.

 The Dangers of 13th Stepping